isaiahpantelis/isaiahpantelis.github.io/machine_learning.md

 Quick sanity check: $$1,000$$ training data points with $$10$$ folds results in test sets of $$100$$ points to be used in the grid search.
 More importantly, the test sets are obtained by sliding a window from left to right[^10] inside $$[-1,1]$$.

-Often this is not the desired behaviour, especially if one is using an ML method that assumes i.i.d. samples.
-Here, however, there is no statistical inference&mdash;we're simply solving a least squares problem.[^11]
+Often this default choice of not shuffling the training samples is not the desired choise; especially if one is using an ML method that assumes i.i.d. samples, then it is better to reduce the correlation between samples.
+Here, however, there is no statistical inference&mdash;we're simply solving a curve-fitting problem via least squares.[^11]

 The natural next thing to try is equidistant nodes + shuffling:

 ![Polynomial regression using 10-fold CV, 1,000 equidistant data points, and a grid search over degrees from 1 to 100 with shuffling](/assets/snips/runges_phenomenon/poly_regr_with_shuffling.png)

 The result, in this case, is an interpolating polynomial of much higher degree $$(71)$$ that overfits.
 The conclusion is **definitely not** a *general* rule of the kind "shuffling leads to overfitting".
 The whole point of this exercise is simply to carefully consider various aspects of applying different techniques to the same problem.
+With that in mind, what we've learnt here is to pay attention to whether the training samples have been shuffled or not because it matters.

+## Yet another classical solution to the interpolation problem

 <hr>
 **Exercise:** Try $$2,000$$ Chebyshev nodes, add some noise, and use shuffling in the cross validation.